 What to drink for your Apero?

 That is a personal choice as well.
 A glass of white wine or some rose is ideal in the summer and a beloved classic.
-One of my favorite aperitifs is a fruity Lillet or a delicious Aperol cocktail.
-The French often order a drink called Pastis which is anise-flavored alcohol.
+One of my favourite aperitifs is a fruity Lillet or a delicious Aperol cocktail.
+The French often order a drink called Pastis which is anise-flavoured alcohol.
 And if you really, really want to, you can even go with a beer.

 What to eat for your Apero?